JamesKindon/jkindon.github.io/_posts/2023-03-07-azure-cost-optimisation-with-citrix-daas.md

 Backups being either native or 3rd party, can have an impact on ongoing costs.
 Some use snapshots in Azure, whereas the native service uses its own mechanism.
 Both have cost implication, so making sure that backups are strategic is important.

 In the Citrix world, there is no need to backup Cloud Connectors for example.
-These aren’t supported in a restoration scenario, and can be very quickly rebuilt.
+These aren't supported in a restoration scenario, and can be very quickly rebuilt.
 So think about the use in backing them up.

 {: .box-note}
 **Single vs Multi Session economics for VDI/DaaS workloads**